garethredfern/statarkers-theme/README.md

 8. In your Statamic install go to `_config` settings YAML file and change the `_theme` name from acadia to the name you have given to your theme.
 If this is a clean install you should also change the site name and url to whatever you are using.
 I suggest also changing the `_taxonomy_slugify` to true as this gives you cleaner url's.
 9. Add the gitignore file to the root of your project/site (remove sample from the front of the file name), in here there are some handy ignores for Statamic.
 10. Add the dev.yaml to your _config/environments folder.

+## Raven Forms
+An example form template and partial are included with the theme, to make use of them you will need to have [Raven Forms](http://statamic.com/add-ons/raven) installed.
+To get the example working just change the `to` variable on line 42 of the _config/formsets/contact.yaml file.
+Then either add a [route](http://statamic.com/learn/advanced-features/routes) of `/contact : /contact` or set up a content page for your contact form in your _content folder and point the `_template` YAML to `contact` .
+If you don't want to use Raven just delete:

+- _config/formsets
+- _themes/statarkers/templates/contact.html
+- _themes/statarkers/partials/forms/_contact_form.html
+- _themes/statarkers/templates/emails/

 ### Additional Modules
 - [Statarkers Membership](https://github.com/statamicthemes/statarkers-membership)